 There are numerous types of drug rehabs and programs available to you and your family.
 Deciding which is the best for your child can seem like an impossible task.
 Let’s take a look at the various levels of care of drug rehab.

 - Outpatient Drug Rehab: In this level of care, the patient will partake in drug and alcohol counseling numerous times a week.
 After undergoing an assessment, the clinical team will determine what is appropriate.
 Some patients will be required to attend sessions 4-5 times a week to start, whereas others may only be required to attend 2-3 times a week.
 While this level of care is beneficial for many, it may not be the best starting point for some.
-Since it is outpatient therapy, patients are able to still interact with the outside world, and could be vulnerable to relapse in the beginning stages of recovery.
-Often times, this form of treatment is most beneficial after completing a stay at a residential drug rehab.
+Since it is outpatient therapy, patients are able to still interact with the outside world and could be vulnerable to relapse in the beginning stages of recovery.
+Oftentimes, this form of treatment is most beneficial after completing a stay at a residential drug rehab.

 - Residential/Inpatient Drug Rehab: At this level of care, patients will reside at the facility for an allotted amount of time, typically 28-35 days.
 During this time, the patient will undergo a detoxification process (if necessary), where they will be supervised by a team of medical professionals.
 Once they have been successfully detoxed, they will begin participating in drug and alcohol therapy and clinical groups.
-The benefit to this level of care is that the individual has limited contact with the outside world, so they are better able to focus of themselves and their well-being.
+The benefit to this level of care is that the individual has limited contact with the outside world, so they are better able to focus on themselves and their well-being.
 Before leaving an inpatient facility, the patient will be given an aftercare plan to follow when they return home.

-- Extended Care: Extended care is a broad term for the numerous forms of longer term treatment.
-While some patients benefit from the average 28 day stay at an inpatient drug rehab, others may require additional help.
+- Extended Care: Extended care is a broad term for the numerous forms of longer-term treatment.
+While some patients benefit from the average 28-day stay at an inpatient drug rehab, others may require additional help.
 Again, as each case is unique, this will vary from one person to the next.
 Some forms of extended care include:

 - Halfway House: This can range from 90 days to 6 months, where the individual will reside at the home and undergo counseling.
-Staff are present 24 hours a day to supervise patients and act as a support system in early recovery.
+Staff is present 24 hours a day to supervise patients and act as a support system in early recovery.
 Patients are taught additional life skills, such as seeking employment, budgeting money, parenting classes (if appropriate), cooking, etc.

 - Long-term treatment: Long-term care is more restrictive compared to a halfway house.
 Rather than residing at a home, having the ability to seek employment, and participating in community activities, the patient will be restricted to the facility for an allotted amount of time.
-This could range from 30 days to an upwards of 12 months.
+This could range from 30 days to upwards of 12 months.
 During this time, the individual will participate in further addictions counseling and therapy, along with other forms of therapy if necessary.
 This could include family therapy, trauma therapy, grief counseling, etc.

 - Sober Living: Sober living is another option many patients choose at some point during their recovery process.
-For many, it is after they have completed additional extended care, such as a halfway house, and for others it is immediately after residential drug rehab.
+For many, it is after they have completed additional extended care, such as a halfway house, and for others, it is immediately after residential drug rehab.
 Sober living is a less restrictive environment, where patients are able to gain employment, participate in local 12-step fellowships, and enjoy hobbies and activities outside of the home.
 This form of care is most beneficial when coupled with therapy, such as outpatient counseling.

-Each level of care and drug rehab facility will differ in their operations and regulations, so it is best to do your research before selecting one.
+Each level of care and drug rehab facility will differ in its operations and regulations, so it is best to do your research before selecting one.
 What may be suitable for one individual, may not be beneficial for someone else.
 This is why consulting with a professional is so very important.